autoplot/documentation/javadoc/org/autoplot/csv/CsvDataSource.md

+# org.autoplot.csv.CsvDataSource

-# org.autoplot.csv.CsvDataSourceSpecialized reader only reads csv files.
+Specialized reader only reads csv files.
 These csv files must be simple tables with the same number of fields in each record.

-CsvDataSource( java.net.URI uri )
+# CsvDataSource( java.net.URI uri )
 initializer

 ***